A look inside what's to come at 2018 Oscars Governors Ball

 There is Oscar history there everywhere you look, including a costume sketch featuring Marilyn Monroe from "Gentlemen Prefer Blondes," Audrey Hepburn's wig from 'Breakfast at Tiffany's," and the bar is stocked with, well, film stock.

-Lois Burrell of the Awards and Events Committee said all the titles at the bar are in the Academy's library.
+Lois Burwell of the Awards and Events Committee said all the titles at the bar are in the Academy's library.

 As always, they are floral accents.
 This year, the succulents will live out their days lovingly at a showbiz retirement community.